In this guide, we explain what IR35 is, and how it affects umbrella company workers.

 This means that clients are liable for any unpaid taxes if they are subsequently found to have mis-labelled a contractor as ‘outside’ IR35 when he should have been ‘inside’.

 As a result of the confusion caused by the off payroll rules, many clients won’t currently hire limited company contractors, and will only use contractors who provide their services via umbrella companies.

 Umbrella Companies and IR35

-Umbrella companies are therefore not magical ‘IR35 solutions’, and they are only ‘IR35 compliant’ in the sense that they tax their employees in the standard way.
+Umbrella companies are not magical ‘IR35 solutions’, and they are only ‘IR35 compliant’ in the sense that they tax their employees in the standard way.

 In reality, all umbrella companies have to tax their employees in exactly the same way, and can only compete on the fees they charge to their clients.

 - IR35 Guides – our dedicated IR35 section.
 What is IR35?
 What is the financial impact?
 And how to stay outside.

 - A beginner’s guide to IR35 and the Off-Payroll Working rules.- two pieces of legislation every contractor should know about.

 - Official guide to working via an umbrella company – Gov.UK

 - Umbrella companies – a select list of providers we work with if you want/have to work via a PAYE umbrella.